KKlob/Tabletop-Golf/GolfMath.md

 Net Yd = Yd - Xd

-Distance displayed as [Yd , Xd]
+Distance displayed as [Yd , Xd] rounded to the nearest 10 yards.
- - Move down aim path to Yd yards, then move left/right Xd yards.
+ - Move down aim path Yd yards, then move left/right Xd yards.

-#### Finesse Kick / Rollout
+#### Finesse Kick Check + Lie Modifiers

 ## Putting
 The putting process is different from any other golf shot because it only has one lie type (Unless modified) and stays grounded.
 The ball is subject to power, slopes and undulations across the green.
 Each Hole comes with a "Green Map" showing the different areas that are sloped, the direction they slope towards, as well as any modifiers that area will have on a putt.